alfecjo/picodevfirmware/README.md

 ```

 - [Project001 - ssd1306_oled_copyright](./project001/ssd1306_oled_copyright/)

-## 🖼️ Hardware Setup

-This section illustrates the hardware used in this project to help replicate the setup accurately.

-### 🔧 Components Used

-- Raspberry Pi Pico W [BitDogLab](https://github.com/BitDogLab)
-- SSD1306 OLED Display (I2C)
-- Push buttons (x2)
-- Breadboard and jumper wires
-- USB cable (for power and programming)

 ## 🛠️ Requirements and Setup
 To compile and run the projects on the **Raspberry Pi Pico W**, follow these steps: